ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 Explanation of the three Python scripts:

-- PopularityBased_recommender.py: Accepts our input dataset and make the ‎recommendation for the user based on the data popularity that the sysytem will identify that from the song_data.csv.
+- popularityBased_recommender.py: Accepts our input dataset and make the ‎recommendation for the user based on the data popularity that the sysytem will identify that from the song_data.csv.

 - contentBased_recommender.py: Processes the data based on the content which the system can get from the  triplets_file.csv dataset.

-- Music_Recommendation.py: This scripts will make the recommendation.
+- Main.py: Manipulation of the objects and controlling of the system classes.

 In the next sections, we will train our music recommender.